ShawnCholeva/nextjs-boilerplate/README.md

 # End-to-end testing

-For the e2e tests I chose to do BDD testing utilizing Cucumber and it's Gerkin syntax.
+For the e2e tests I chose to do BDD testing utilizing Cucumber.

 ## Running e2e tests